metaleap/go-genmethods/gents/enums/readme.md

 GentIsValidMethod generates a `Valid` method for enum type-defs, which checks whether the receiver value seems to be within the range of the known enumerants.

-An instance with illustrative defaults is in `Defaults.IsValid`.
+An instance with illustrative defaults is in `Gents.IsValid`.

 #### func (*GentIsValidMethod) GenerateTopLevelDecls